MorphIsDed/lavasa-travel-guide/README.md

 ## Future Enhancements

-- Backend integration for dynamic content
-- User reviews and ratings system
+- [ ] Blog section
-- Booking system integration
+- [ ] Booking system
+- [ ] User reviews
-- Blog functionality
+- [ ] Search functionality
-- Search and filter options
+- [ ] Filter options
-- API integration for real-time data
+- [ ] Real-time notifications
+- [ ] Social sharing
+- [ ] Newsletter signup

 ## License

-This project is open source and available under the MIT License.
+MIT License - feel free to use this project for personal or commercial purposes.

-## Contact
+## Support

-For inquiries, contact: info@lavasa.com
-Phone: +91 98765 43210
+For support, email info@lavasa.com or open an issue on the repository.